Ask Krrish Contact Us

 </template>

-• {property}: Binds data from the JavaScript class to the template.
+• {property} — Binds data from the JavaScript class to the template.

-• onclick={methodName}: Binds an event to a JavaScript method.
+• onclick={methodName} — Binds an event to a JavaScript method.

 c.
-JavaScript Class (.js):
+JavaScript Class (.js)

-This file contains the component's logic, data, and event handlers.
+Contains the component's logic, data, and event handlers.
 It's an ES6 module that imports functionalities from the lwc module.

 import { LightningElement, api, track } from 'lwc';